typescript-tools/typescript-tools/README.md

 The goals of the `typescript-tools` are to give back the maximum amount of human time possibly; chiefly through stability and aggressive automation.

-## State of This Monorepo

-This repository is actively maintained.
-It has less code coverage than Lerna (read: none) but is implemented in TypeScript, which helps avoid some bugs.

 ## Acknowledgments